Magnificent Wines from

 Please note that we are limited by each state's laws with respect to shipping, and can only ship to CA, CO, FL, MN, MT, WA, and DC.

 We offer 10% discount on a case quantity (12 bottle per case), 15% on two cases and 20% on three.
-We offer a 30% discount if you need four or more cases for a wedding or other special event.
+We offer a 30% discount if you need five or more cases for a wedding or other special event.
 You may mix wines and still receive the discounts.

 For all other inquiries, please send email to firstname.lastname@example.org.